-The Council is required under the Dog Control Act 1996 (the Act) to provide a report for the financial year on the administration of the Dog Control Policy (the Policy) and dog control practices along with a range of statistical data.
-This report recommends the adoption of the Annual Dog Control Report (the Report) which will allow it to be publicly notified as required by the Act.
+1. The Council is required under the Dog Control Act 1996 to provide a report for the financial year on the administration of the Dog Control Policy (the Policy) and dog control practices along with a range of statistical data.
+The Annual Dog Control Report for 2023/24 is provided as Appendix 1.